-In order to make the most of a small children’s bedroom it is important to utilise the space available to the best of your ability; you can make the room look bigger through the use of optical illusions, handy storage and multifunctional furniture.
+In order to make the most of a small kids bedroom it is important to utilise the space available to the best of your ability; you can make the room look bigger through the use of optical illusions, handy storage and multifunctional furniture.
 The way you decorate the room can also impact how it feels; opt for lighter, brighter colours and shades to open up the space and take note of our favourite kid’s bedroom ideas for small rooms.
 Discover children’s furniture perfect for small bedrooms at Room to Grow.

 A children’s bedroom can get pretty chaotic and if you’re not lucky enough to have the largest home, you’ll need to make the most of every inch of your child’s own space.
 It’s very important to create a suitable environment to encourage sleep and avoiding a cluttered room is definitely an important factor.
 The trick to ultimate tidiness is seamless storage, so here are some innovative ideas to make the room go the extra mile.

 One of the sneakier ways you can make a small bedroom look bigger is to utilise optical illusions to the best of your ability.
 By this we mean, employing the use of mirrors and reflective surfaces in a specific way.
-If you are lucky enough to have large windows in your children’s bedroom, this is even better.
+If you are lucky enough to have large windows in your kid’s bedroom, this is even better.
 Large mirrors on the walls as well as other reflective surfaces can help bounce light which in turn will make the room appear much bigger, and reflective surfaces help make the room appear way bigger than it may be.

 Utilise Wall Storage

 Small bedrooms unfortunately tend to be lacking on floor

 space therefore utilise the walls wherever you can.
 Wall

 storage such as shelves are a great way to store items which would

 otherwise clutter the floor or require floor storage.
 Alternatively, storage